sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 If Linux has an underlying mantra, it's that, for better or worse, **you're** running your computer.
 You _can_ (and very well might) accidentally render your computer unusable (known as "bricking").
 There's a bit of a learning curve.
 But this also means you're more free to make it work, look, and act the way you want.
 Want lots of updates?
 Use a "rolling" distro like Arch Linux.
 Have old hardware?
 You've got XFCE.
 There's [a whole subbreddit of users showing off their aesthetic tweaks](http://reddit.com/r/unixporn).
 As Tim Wu writes, [some technology should be a little demanding](https://www.newyorker.com/tech/annals-of-technology/the-problem-with-easy-technology).
 Once you get the hang of Linux, and you know which compatible apps you like, it _can be_ very smooth.

 I've also found a certain humility in the Linux community.
 Rarely is anything advertised as "it just works" -- there's no economic incentive for such claims.
-So when things aren't quite right, support is generally easy to find, without much defensive posturing as preamble.
+So when things aren't quite right, support is generally easy to find online -- without much defensive posturing as preamble -- and if something isn't right, there are places non-developers can post about it where it may get fixed.

+That said, I'm not _quite_ ready to say Linux is for everyone.... though I should push myself, in the future, to enumerate the reasons more specifically.
+At this point it's mostly: Foreignness of the command line, loss of applications users rely on, and maybe some hardware compatibility.

 ## My top reason to use Linux, at this point